-To date, RCI's ratings have not benefited from any affiliate support uplift from Renault because Renault's rating (Ba1 review for downgrade) is lower than the bank's baa3 BCA.
+To date, RCI's ratings have not benefited from any affiliate support uplift from Renault because Renault's rating (Ba2 negative) is lower than the bank's ba1 BCA.

 Loss Given Failure (LGF) analysis

 Our Advanced LGF analysis applies to RCI, given that the bank is subject to an operational resolution regime under the Bank Recovery and Resolution Directive (BRRD), which was transposed into French law on 20 August 2015.